ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 When a new `FileUpload` event arrives with the state `inbox` FIS first checks its database to see if it has a copy already stored in its database.
 If it does, FIS either ignores the event or raises an error depending on specific criteria (implementation detail).
 If the event is new, FIS stores the event using the [InboxedFileUpload schema](#inboxedfileupload) so that it can be later relayed to the DHFS.
 Finally, FIS creates a preliminary `InterrogationReport` with only the file ID field set, which gets published as an outbox event.

-When a `FileUpload` event arrives with a state other than `init` or `inbox`, e.g. `failed`, `cancelled`, `interrogated`, or `archived`, FIS will merely update its local `InboxedFileUpload` copy (or create it if it doesn't exist), and set the corresponding `InterrogationReport.can_be_scrubbed` field to True (resulting in an outbox event).
+When a `FileUpload` event arrives with a state other than `init` or `inbox`, e.g. `failed`, `cancelled`, `interrogated`, or `archived`, FIS will merely update its local `InboxedFileUpload` copy (or create it if it doesn't exist) and set the `can_remove` field to True.
 FIS should never store any information for a `FileUpload` with the state `init`.

 The FIS *also* subscribes to `FileInternallyRegistered` events from the IFRS.
 FIS is interested in these events because they communicate that a given file has been successfully copied from the `interrogation` bucket to the the `permanent` bucket.
-FIS locates the corresponding `InterrogationReport` and raises an error if it can't.
-It then sets the `can_be_scrubbed` field to True and publishes the change as an outbox event.
+FIS locates the corresponding `InboxedFileUpload` and raises an error if it can't.
+It then sets the `can_remove` field to True.

 #### FIS HTTP API
 > [Return to API list](#restfulsynchronous)